bseltz-cohesity/scripts/python/set-gflags/README.md

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

 This python script sets gflags in the morning and the evening to tune performance for backups (at night) and NAS (during the day).

-Not that this script is designed to run on a cluster node and will not run remotely.
+Note: this script is designed to run on a cluster node and will not run remotely.

 ## Components